The top 3 differences between tilt and turn windows and bow windows

 As new bay windows protrude outwards, they are classed as an extension and therefore require planning permission to go ahead.
 Curved bow windows don’t increase the floor space, so planning permission isn’t usually required, as long as essential limits and conditions are met of course.

-Replacement uPVC & aluminium windows in Lincolnshire
+Replacement uPVC windows & aluminium windows in Lincolnshire

 Cliffside Windows has been helping homeowners across Lincolnshire upgrade their windows for over 50 years.
 From Newark to Skegness, if you’re looking for a professional double glazing service with your best interests at heart, visit our showroom, book an appointment, or contact us today.